SKIN DISEASES

 Yutaka Tsutsumi MD

-Factitious dermatitis ("dermatitis artefacta") is self-inflicted and usually obvious enough to a skilled physician.
+* FACTITIOUS DERMATITIS ("dermatitis artefacta") is self-inflicted and usually obvious enough to a skilled physician.
 English beggars actually had a technology ("cleymes") to cause horrid-appearing sores; they would use a mix of calcium salts, soap, iron rust, and sometimes arsenic under an occlusive dressing.

-Pitted keratolysis is a corynebacterial infection of macerated super-thick keratin on the soles of the feet, especially in people who go barefoot or wear wet shoes or have super-tight boots.
+* PITTED KERATOLYSIS is a corynebacterial infection of macerated super-thick keratin on the soles of the feet, especially in people who go barefoot or wear wet shoes or have super-tight boots.
 It looks warty and smells like decomposition.

 THE EXFOLIATINS